cakephp/authentication/readme.md

 ### JWT

-The JWT authenticator gets the [JWT token](https://jwt.io/) from the header or query param and either return the payload directly or pass it to the identifiers to verify them against another datasource for example.
+The JWT authenticator gets the [JWT token](https://jwt.io/) from the header or query param and either returns the payload directly or passes it to the identifiers to verify them against another datasource for example.

 * **header**: The header line to check for the token.
 The default is `Authorization`.
 * **queryParam**: The query param to check for the token.
 The default is `token`.